richardgsands/angular-fullstack-ionic-starter/README.md

 * Frontend (client) directory with
   * webapp - Jade, JS, SCSS and assets specific to webapp
   * ionic -  HTML, JS, SCSS and assets specific to ionic app
-  * common - SCSS shared between webapp and ionic app
+  * common - SCSS and assets shared between webapp and ionic app

 ### Next steps
 * Wire up grunt dist tasks to work with new client folder structure
 * Implement shared components (e.g. angular directives, etc)
-* Implement shared fonts and other assets
+* Implement shared fonts
 * Support plain HTML as well as Jade for webapp
 * Support Jade as well as plain HTML for ionic app